-We have audited University Community Health Services, Inc.'s, d/b/a Connectus Health, (the "Organization") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Organization's major federal programs for the year ended June 30, 2018.
-The Organization's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited University Community Health Services, Inc.'s, d/b/a Connectus Health (the "Organization") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Organization's major federal program for the year ended June 30, 2019.
+The Organization's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.